-Topic Your Objectives, Materials, Vocabulary, and Culturally Responsive Teaching Lesson Objective(s): By the end of the session, students should be able to earn at least an 80 percent on the assessment which will measure their ability to multiply fractions, whole numbers, and mixed numbers using both like and unlike denominators.
-Lesson Objective Tips: Check it with SMART.
+Торіс Your Objectives, Materials, Vocabulary, and Culturally Responsive Teaching Lesson Objective(s) : By the end of the session, students should be able to earn at least an 80 percent on the assessment which will measure their ability to find equivalent fractions and to simplify fractions.
+Lesson Objective Tips: • Check it with SMART.
 (Is it Specific, Measurable, Achievable, Relevant, and Timely?)
+Texts, Materials, Students can use the Lesson document to learn the material and do short practice exercises.
+At the end of the slides, students are asked if they want more practice or if they are ready to take the